 Narcotics Anonymous 12 Steps

-Narcotics Anonymous has a long history of helping people remain on the path to recovery.
-The 12 Step program approach provides a support system and roadmap for those wanting to live a drug-free lifestyle.
+Narcotics Anonymous (NA) has a long history of helping people remain on the path to recovery.
+This 12 Step program approach provides a support system and roadmap for those wanting to live a drug-free lifestyle.

 Narcotics Anonymous

-First established in the early 1950s, Narcotics Anonymous or NA is modeled after Alcoholics Anonymous (AA), a similar organization first started in 1939.
-Though the principles of addiction apply in the same ways for both alcohol and narcotic addictions, NA specifically addresses the challenges and issues faced by people who suffer from narcotics addictions.
+First established in the early 1950s, NA is modeled after Alcoholics Anonymous (AA), a similar organization first started in 1939.
+Though the principles of addiction apply in the same ways for both alcohol and narcotic addictions, NA specifically addresses the challenges and issues faced by people who suffer from narcotic addictions.

 Narcotics Anonymous exists as a worldwide organization with chapters and meeting groups in most U.S. cities.
-NA members meet on a regular basis to discuss issues in their lives and apply the 12 Step program approach to maintaining sobriety on a day-to-day basis.
+NA members meet regularly to discuss issues in their lives and apply the 12 Step program approach to maintaining sobriety.

 The 12 Step Tradition